European Companies Maintain China Manufacturing Amid EU Calls for Supply Chain Shift

 What's Next

-Observers are watching for potential EU actions to address the trade imbalance with China and how European firms may respond to evolving regulatory and economic conditions.
+Observers are watching for potential EU policy responses to the trade imbalance with China and whether European firms will adjust their strategies in light of regulatory changes.

 Sources